-We will know and understand the effectiveness of the steps that we are taking to ensure that slavery and/or human trafficking is not taking place within our business or supply chain if:
+We will know and understand the effectiveness of the steps that we are taking to ensure that slavery and/or human trafficking are not taking place within our business or supply chain if:

-- Completing annual due diligence, where necessary, on our supplier’s code of conduct.
+- Annual due diligence, where necessary, on our supplier’s code of conduct is completed; and

-This Modern Slavery Statement was approved by the Board of Directors of Wertheimer UK Limited on behalf of Group on 30 July 2021.
+This Modern Slavery Statement was approved by the Board of Directors of Wertheimer UK Limited on behalf of Williams Lea on September 26, 2022.